Bhutanese refugees in Nepal: 'We want to return home' – DW – 12/19/2024

 Between 2007 and 2016, the UNHCR facilitated the resettlement of over 113,500 Bhutanese refugees from camps in eastern Nepal to eight countries, including the United States and Australia.

 "With the successful departure of refugees who expressed interest in resettlement, the resettlement program concluded in 2016.
-Other Bhutanese refugees choose to remain, with the hope to return to Bhutan or to live in Nepal," the agency told DW in an email statement.
+Other Bhutanese refugees choose to remain, with the hope of returning to Bhutan or living in Nepal," the agency told DW in an email statement.

 Ram Karki, the coordinator of the global campaign for the release of political prisoners in Bhutan, stressed that international pressure on Bhutanese authorities is essential for addressing the plight of those displaced.

-"Those of us who have been resettled, we are also working in good jobs and can send remittances back to our country, improving Bhutan's economic prospects.
+"Those of us who have been resettled are also working in good jobs and can send remittances back to our country, improving Bhutan's economic prospects.
 But Bhutan has stripped us of our rights and won't even let us visit as tourists," he said.

 Edited by: Keith Walker